matthew-dong-dev/personal-website/about/index.md

 feature: assets/img/norway.jpg
 ---

-<center>  I’m a student who enjoys creating, writing, and exploring.
-I believe in balance & simplicity, prefer to be outdoors, and would like to own a Bernese Mountain Dog.
+<center>  I’m a student who enjoys creating, writing, and exploring outdoors.
+I believe in simplicity, love Calvin and Hobbes, and would like to own a Bernese Mountain Dog.
 In the future, I'm interested in the intersection of education reform, data science, and sustainability.  </center>

 ---